 Wednesday–Saturday at 7:30 p.m., and Sunday at 2 p.m.

 St. Edward's University

 • Tickets: Advance sales: $12 and $10.
 At the door: $15

 Box Office: 512-448-8484

-The Mary Moody Northen Theatre of St. Edward's University offers one of the only pre-professional undergraduate theater program of its kind in the United States.
+The Mary Moody Northen Theatre at St. Edward's University offers one of the only pre-professional undergraduate theater programs of its kind in the United States.
 Designed for the student-artist, the program offers theater-based academic training with a rigorous liberal arts curriculum.